centerpointcomputers/Infrastructure-docs/Recent-Changes-and-Updates.md

 - Assigned unique Household_ID values to the Household_ID Field in the Import file.
 - Located a few discrepancies between last name spellings which was creating multiple households for one family.
 - Filled in Household Names field with appropriate last names.
+- Reformatted phone number fields to all be uniform.
+(XXX) XXX-XXXX.
+It's not recommended to use "." in phone numbers.
+It may look good on paper, and seem "modern" but there are too many other things that utilize the "." for actual functionality, like .com, etc.
+- Noticed inconsistency in address directional abbreviation.
+Many addresses have a period after the directional, many don't.
+This is happening somewhere.
+- Household Name column is ignored when importing.
+Apparently People imports based on the Household_ID field only, and then constructs the contents of Household Name automatically.

+- Imported complete database, updating phone number format and adding households.

 ### 10/18/2017